-Debra Kolste was first elected to the Assembly in November 2012 and has been in office since.
+Debra Kolste was first elected to serve the 44th Assembly district in November 2012 and has represented the people of Janesville ever since.

 She is a former YMCA Board member and is past president of the Mercy Health Systems Association of Volunteers.
 She led thousands of kids on tours of Mercy Hospital and was chair of MercyKids.
 Deb is a long-time volunteer at HealthNet, which serves people with no access to health insurance.
 Her husband, Rex, is a family care physician and is medical director at HealthNet.